Best Games 2026: 20 Games You Need to Play Right Now

 Platforms: PS5, Xbox Series X | Price: $70

-The most anticipated game of the decade.
-GTA VI delivers the series’ signature open-world chaos in a stunning recreation of Vice City (modern-day Leonida).
-The dual-protagonist system (Jason and Lucia) adds a new dynamic to the story.
+The most anticipated game of the decade — and honestly, it delivers.
+GTA VI brings the series’ signature open-world chaos to a stunning recreation of Vice City (modern-day Leonida).
+The dual-protagonist system (Jason and Lucia) adds a whole new dynamic to the story.
 Rockstar’s attention to detail is unmatched — every store, NPC, and interaction feels alive.
-The online mode launches 6 months after release.
+The online mode launches 6 months after release, which… yeah, I have thoughts about that, but the single-player alone justifies the price.

 2. Elden Ring: Nightreign